zzzx1224/Beyond-model-adaptation-at-test-time-Papers/README.md

 - [Uncovering Adversarial Risks of Test-Time Adaptation](https://arxiv.org/abs/2301.12576), Arxiv.
 Find that test-time adaptation is vulnerable to malicious data at test time in contrast to conventional machine learning and propose a new attack for test-time adaptation.

-Pseudo labels (Accumulated errors from imperfect pseudo labels)

-- [If your data distribution shifts, use self-learning](https://arxiv.org/abs/2104.12928), Arxiv.
-Hard pseudo-labling; Soft pseudo labeling (Pseudo-label: The simple and efficient semi-supervised learning method for deep neural networks; Empirical comparison of hard and soft label propagation for relational classification); Entropy minimization; Robust pseudo-labeling.
-- [On-target Adaptation](https://arxiv.org/abs/2109.01087), Arxiv.
-Learn the representation purely from target the while taking only the source predictions for supervision.
-Several stages; First adapt teacher model by InfoMax; then initialize target (student) model by contrastive learning from scratch; use teacher model to generate pseudo labels to fine-tune student model; Replace the teacher model by the latest student model to eliminate the accumulated errors from imperfect pseudo labels.
-- [Contrastive Test-Time Adaptation](https://openaccess.thecvf.com/content/CVPR2022/html/Chen_Contrastive_Test-Time_Adaptation_CVPR_2022_paper.html), CVPR 2022.
-Online pseudo label refinement with self-supervised contrastive learning.
-- [TeST: Test-time Self-Training under Distribution Shift](https://arxiv.org/abs/2104.12928), Arxiv.
-Several stages; Intialize teacher and student model by source-trained model; Train teacher network by self-supervised contrastive learning; Train student network by pseudo label from teacher network and entropy minimization.
-- [Test-Time Adaptation via Self-Training with Nearest Neighbor Information](https://openreview.net/forum?id=EzLtB4M1SbM), ICLR 2023.
-Generate pseudo labels using the nearest neighbors from a set composed of previous test data; fine-tune the trained classifier with the pseudo labels.
-- [Guiding Pseudo-labels with Uncertainty Estimation for Test-Time Adaptation](https://arxiv.org/abs/2303.03770), CVPR 2023.
-Reweight the loss based on the uncertainty (reliability) of the pseudo-labels; Refine pseudo labels by aggragating knoledge from neighboring samples.

 Meta-learning
 - [MT3: Meta Test-Time Training for Self-Supervised Test-Time Adaption](https://proceedings.mlr.press/v151/bartler22a.html), AISTATS 2022.
 Meta TTT; BYOL as the self-supervised loss.